tessus/joplin-plugin-menu-shortcut-toolbar/README.md

 `Only activate, if enabled in Markdown Plugin settings`: Only activate menu items, shortcuts, and toolbar icons for markdown plugins which are enabled in Joplin's settings.

 `Enable "join lines" in editor`:  The markdown editor (CodeMirror) provides a function to join lines.
-This option enables it. (requires restart)
+This option enables it.

 Under `Show Advanced Settings` it is possible to remove toolbar icons for individual actions.